athaddius/STIRMetrics/README.md

 Install [STIRLoader](https://github.com/athaddius/STIRLoader) using pip.
 If using MFT, install the MFT adapter [MFT_STIR](https://github.com/athaddius/STIRLoader), or if you would like to run models without MFT, comment out all usages of MFT from the codebase.

+Configuration: Edit config.json to give the STIR dataset directory and the output directory.
-Set `datadir` in config.json to point to the extracted STIR validation dataset directory.
+Set `datadir` to point to the extracted STIR validation dataset directory.
+Set `outputdir` to point to a folder in which the output estimates will be written.

 ```